-We entered on March 17, 2004 into a nonexclusive license and bailment agreement with the Regents of the University of California ("UCLA") to commercially develop products using the XFL7 strain of Listeria monoctyogenes in humans and animals.
+We have entereed into a nonexclusive license and bailment agreement with the Regents of the University of California ("UCLA") to commercially develop products using the XFL7 strain of Listeria monoctyogenes in humans and animals.
 The agreement is effective for a period of 15 years and renewable by mutual consent of the parties.
-In addition to an initial licensee fee of \$2,000 Advaxis is to pay UCLA annual maintenance fees of \$1,000 for use of the Listeria.
+Advaxis is to pay UCLA an initial licensee fee and annual maintainence fees for use of the Listeria.
 We may not sell products using the XFL7 strain Listeria other than agreed upon products or sublicense the rights granted under the license agreement without the prior written consent of UCLA.